impercz/merk-suggest-company-js/README.md

 ###3.
 Add JS in your html
 Download suggest-company.js and add it into your html site with:

 	<script src="./js/suggest-company.js" type="text/javascript" charset="utf-8"></script>

 ###4.
 Map fields
-Map fileds you want to fill from suuggestion in your form with
+Map fileds you want to fill from suggestion in your form with

     var api_to_inputs = {